pranav-ap/blog/content/posts/regularization.md

 - **L1** Regularization
 - **L2** Regularization

 **L1** and **L2** regularization are explicit methods that directly reduce the representational capacity of a neural net by adding a penalty term to the loss function.

+They prevent the weights in the model becoming too large.

 Implicit methods reduce overfitting indirectly.

 # Early Stopping